AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.2.2.2.
 AWS Edge Locations

 Local distribution points.
 Useful for services such as Netflix so they can store data closer to customers for low latency high speed transfers.

 If a customer wants to access data stored in Brisbane, they will stream data from the Sydney Region through an Edge Location hosted in Brisbane.

 #### 1.2.2.3.
 AWS Management

 Regions are connected together with high speed networking.
 Some services such as EC2 need to be selected in a region.
-Some services are global such as IAM
+Some services are global such as IAM.

 #### 1.2.2.4.
 Region's 3 Benefits